-The KWC IT Department, CAMS User Group in conjunction with the Director of Marketing and Communications is responsible for developing, interpreting, and reviewing policies pertaining to KWC Web sites.
+CAMS Governance Committee.
+The KWC CAMS Governance Committee in conjunction with the Director of Marketing and Communications is responsible for developing, interpreting and reviewing policies pertaining to KWC Web sites. (somehow include me in this language).

 9.7 Publication Guidelines